sparktoai/ai-generated-games/README.md

 4. Reach the 2048 tile to win
 5. The game ends when the board is full and no merges are possible

+#### Sudoku Game
+1. Select a difficulty level (Easy, Medium, or Hard)
+2. Click on an empty cell to select it
+3. Enter numbers 1-9 using the number pad or keyboard
+4. Use the "Hint" button for help when stuck
+5. Use the "Check" button to validate your current progress
+6. Complete the puzzle by filling all cells correctly

 ## Training Principle (Schulte Table)

 The Schulte grid is a commonly used method in psychology to study and develop attention.
 During training, neurons must quickly scan and identify target numbers while suppressing interference from other numbers.
 Long-term consistent training can: